Kunlong1994/lab3/Lab-#4.md

 **1. Blinking LEDs with Arduino**

 Connect the Arduino Micro to your computer using the USB cable.
 The Arduino Micro board typically come preloaded with a version of the Blink program on it.
 This code lets its LED (connected on pin 13) blink as soon as the USB cable starts powering the board.
-In this classes we have have previously uploaded a different program to the Arduino.
+In this class we have have previously uploaded a different program to the Arduino.
 (Remember the [helloYouSketch from Lab1](https://github.com/FAR-Lab/Developing-and-Designing-Interactive-Devices/wiki/Lab-%232#2-helloyou-test)).

-Lets use this example code to see how we upload code to the Arduino from our computer and to revert the Arduino back to its original state.
+To get set up, we will use the Blink example code to see how to upload code to the Arduino from our computer.
 The Blink program itself can be found in the Arduino IDE's example code folder under [File->Examples->Basics->Blink](https://www.arduino.cc/en/Tutorial/Blink).
 Check it out!

 **a.
 What line(s) of code do you need to change to make the LED blink (like, at all)?**